 A Natural Sun Protection

-Chaga is also considered beneficial when it comes to protecting our skin from the sun.
+Chaga mushrooms may be beneficial when it comes to protecting our skin from the sun.
 Remember how Chaga contains melanin?
 Melanin is a key player in maintaining healthy skin.

 The melanin found in Chaga is believed to deliver a level of protection from sun and UV rays.
-Just as the melanin in our bodies acts as a natural sunscreen to a certain extent, Chaga offers the same benefits when used as a tea or facial cream.
+Just as the melanin in our bodies acts as a natural sunscreen to a certain extent, you can use chaga mushrooms as a tea or facial cream for the same benefits.
 Its properties are believed to help reduce the appearance of dark spots and sunspots on the skin.

-While it’s clear that Chaga contains a multitude of properties that offer great health benefits, there are a couple of potential side effects to be aware of.
+While it’s clear that there is a multitude of Chaga mushroom benefits, there are also a couple of potential side effects to be aware of.

 Due to the impact that Chaga has on blood sugar, Chaga may not work well using it alongside other medicines as this may pose a potential risk for people who are on insulin for example.